Does My Dog Have Ear Mites?

 WRITTEN BY

-Dr. Clanin obtained her DVM from the University of Tennessee in 2008.
+Dr. Jamie Clanin obtained her degree from the University of Tennessee in 2008.
 She spent 13+ years in small animal general practice before transitioning to research, telemedicine, and teaching.
 Her interests include owner education, teaching others in veterinary medicine, and developing solutions to help pets obtain care on a daily basis.

 Related posts